-The Schrodinger representation of Maxwell equations for lossless, dispersive media in terms of the generator of dynamics \eqref{18} has unitary structure without the need of complex operators.
-In that sense, combining the results from Secs. \ref{sec:3}, \ref{sec:4} and reference \cite{Koukoutsis} in conjunction with a quantum implementation on the simulation of Maxwell equations for the lossless case, we can possibly realize full wave simulation of electromagnetic wave propagation and scattering in complex media such as magnetized plasmas and meta-materials in a quantum computer.
-Our set up, Eqs.\eqref{5},\eqref{6}, considers minimal assumptions, respecting Kramer-Kroning causality relations \cite{Landau} in the whole frequency spectrum and extending beyond $\mathcal{PT}$-symmetric models \cite{Zyablovsky}.
+Combining the results from Secs.\ref{sec:3}, \ref{sec:4} and those in reference \cite{Koukoutsis} in conjunction with a quantum simulation implementation of Maxwell equations for the lossless case, (possibly with QLA) we can realize a full wave simulation of electromagnetic wave propagation and scattering in complex media, such as magnetized plasmas and meta-materials, in a quantum computer.
+For such situations, we show that employing the LCU method for the case of a homogeneous medium with a single dissipation rate the implementation cost is reduced to $\textit{O}[poly(n)]$ and the respective circuit depth of the total simulation is strongly correlated with the physical time-scales.
+As a result, we open a path for future research for quantum computing to make an impact in the field of computational electromagnetism for applications.
+Our set up, Eqs.\eqref{6} and \eqref{5}, considers minimal assumptions while respecting Kramer-Kroning causality relations \cite{Landau} in the whole frequency spectrum and extending beyond $\mathcal{PT}$-symmetric models \cite{Zyablovsky}.

-Finally, it also important to be noted that both of the methods can be applied to other classical dissipative systems by diagonalizing, when this is computationally feasible, the Hermitian dissipative operator $\hat{D}_{diss}$ in the respective Schrodinger equation \eqref{23} as $\hat{D}_{diss}=\hat{V}\hat{\Delta}\hat{V}^\dagger$.
-Then, the diagonal operator $\hat{\Delta}$ produces a diagonal non-unitary part as in Eq.\eqref{24} that can be implemented using the techniques described here and in \cite{Schlimgen}.
-The implementation of unitary operators $\hat{V},\hat{V}^\dagger$ is directly related to the dimension of the dissipative subspace.
+Finally, it is important to note that, when computationally feasible, both methods can be applied to other classical dissipative systems by diagonalizing the Hermitian dissipative operator $\hat{D}_{diss}$ in the respective Schr\"odinger equation \eqref{23} as $\hat{D}_{diss}=\hat{V}\hat{\Delta}\hat{V}^\dagger$.
+Then the diagonal operator $\hat{\Delta}$ leads to a diagonal non-unitary part as in Eq.\eqref{24}, which can be implemented using the techniques described in this paper and in Ref.\cite{Schlimgen}.
+The implementation cost of unitary operators $\hat{V},\hat{V}^\dagger$ is directly related to the dimension of the dissipative subspace.